 As one of the nation’s first higher education institutions to offer this major, Towson University has been at the forefront of the study of women and gender and has added to the body of knowledge in this discipline.

 This interdisciplinary and multidisciplinary major offers students the opportunity to study the status and roles of women as individuals and as members of society.
 Discover how these statuses and roles are shaped by social, political and cultural forces.
 Coursework emphasizes both common elements among women and differences according to race, ethnicity, sexuality and class.
-View degree requirements in the Undergraduate Catalog.
+View degree requirements and course descriptions in the Undergraduate Catalog.

 The major is structured to give students both breadth and depth in the discipline.
 Choose from women’s studies courses that best meet your needs and from an approved list of courses selected from other disciplines, spanning numerous departments and colleges.
 The culminating course experience allows you to integrate the knowledge you have acquired and apply it to real-world problems.